 Visiting Nurse Association Scholarships

-Registration for the Park and Rec Summer Program begins in February and each session costs $150 per child (Session One is $60).
+Registration for the Park and Rec Summer Program begins in February.
 Each year the Visiting Nurse Association elects to sponsor some children to go to camp for free.
 The VNA asks the nurses of each school to choose a number of children that, they determine, can benefit from our services.
 These children are either chosen on a financial or a social basis.
 After camp the Park and Rec Department invoices the VNA for the number of children that had attended during the summer